Volunteering with Waterloo Schools

-Our volunteers serve in multiple roles in our schools — many service as mentors, while others serve as tutors, Partners in Education or parent volunteers.
+Our volunteers serve in multiple roles in our schools — many serve as mentors, while others serve as tutors, Partners in Education or parent volunteers.

-The Job Foundation’s Financial Stewardship Mentoring Program is committed to ending financial disadvantage and to equip children for financial success.
+- The Job Foundation’s Financial Stewardship Mentoring Program is committed to ending financial disadvantage and to equip children for financial success.
 Mentoring tutors meet each student weekly or twice monthly to provide academic tutoring and mentoring.
 For more information go to http://thejobfoundation.org/

 1. Complete the Volunteer Application form either digitally here or print, complete, and send a paper copy of the Volunteer Application.
 Upon completion of the application, you will also provide us permission to complete a background check.

 - You will be contacted by the appropriate staff person to discuss your level of interest and address any questions you may have.

 - After any necessary paperwork, interviews or screenings you will receive confirmation of your placement and necessary materials (ie: maps).

 - Expect to set up a date and time to become oriented to the building you will be volunteering in or program you will be volunteering for.

 More Information Regarding Background Checks to Volunteer with WCSD:

 As you know times have changed – making it more challenging for school districts to provide a safe environment for our students.